Origins and Evolution

 The Kazan Summit adopted the Kazan Declaration and focused on: de-dollarisation (BRICS Payment System, BRICS grain exchange); governance reform (reforming Bretton Woods institutions); and geopolitical positioning.
 The summit provided Russia a major diplomatic stage to demonstrate it was not internationally isolated despite Western sanctions.
 BRICS' combined GDP (PPP) now exceeds the G7's, and its member states represent over 45% of the world's population.

 UPSC angle: BRICS full members as of July 2025 (11): Brazil, Russia, India, China, South Africa, Egypt, Ethiopia, Iran, UAE, Indonesia (joined January 2025), Saudi Arabia (joined July 2025).
 Belarus is only a partner country, not a full member.
-9 partner countries effective January 2025.
-Kazan 2024 outcomes: BRICS grain exchange, payment system exploration, Kazan Declaration.
+Of 13 countries invited as partners at Kazan, 9 formally activated partner status on 1 January 2025: Belarus, Bolivia, Cuba, Kazakhstan, Malaysia, Nigeria, Thailand, Uganda, Uzbekistan.
+Kazan 2024 outcomes: BRICS grain exchange proposal, BRICS Cross-Border Payment Initiative (BCBPI), Kazan Declaration.

 Modi-Xi Bilateral at Kazan — Direct Diplomatic Reset